glasnt/talks/2019_10_PyGotham.podium/slides.md

 which makes our production use.. complex.

-django doesn't provide you with a webserver or database that's production ready, so you have yo use your own, but store bought is fine.
-We'll get to the store later.
+django doesn't provide you with a webserver or database that's production ready

+So you have to provide your own.

+We'll get into some of the options in a moment.

+But first I want to mention something important

 ---
 <br><BR><BR>
 # .poly[Flask]